DataDog/integrations-core/consul/README.md

 * Node health - for a given node, how many of its services are up, passing, warning, critical?
 * Network coordinates - inter- and intra-datacenter latencies

-The Agent also sends Consul Health Checks as service checks, and emits an event for new leader elections.
+The Agent also sends Consul Health Checks as service checks, and emits events for new leader elections.

 The _Consul_ Agent can provide its internal health metrics via DogStatsD, including those related to: